machiav3lli/discus_scripts/README.md

 Includes the Python variant scripts for printing the flyer and a stand-alone to increase the heat-time of the printer.
 Otherwise it includes a cleaned up copy of the [Adafruit's thermal printer Python library](https://github.com/adafruit/Python-Thermal-Printer).

+#### parts

+Includes STP files of the main parts and a list of the needed parts to put the device together.
+Read further in [README](parts/README.md).

 ## Requirements

 - [ZJ-58 CUPS filter](https://github.com/adafruit/zj-58): CUPS "driver" for Adafruit's thermal printer.